 SIGNATURE OF AUTHORIZED U.S. REPRESENTATIVE OF REGISTRANT

-Pursuant to the requirements of the Securities Act of 1933, as amended, the undersigned, the duly authorized representative in the United States of ERYTECH Pharma S.A. has signed this registration statement on the 6th day of November, 2017.
+Pursuant to the requirements of the Securities Act of 1933, as amended, the undersigned, the duly authorized representative in the United States of ERYTECH Pharma S.A. has signed this registration statement on , 2017.

 Puglisi & Associates